AlrikF/Alrik-Portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
-      ### Hey I’m Alrik.
-I'm a developer driven by a curiosity for technology.
-I
-      have received my Master's in Computer Science from the University of Southern California, and am deeply engaged in the realm of Computer Science.
-My passion lies in harnessing a powerful blend of Software development, Machine Learning, Data Engineering, and Analytics to engineer pragmatic solutions that leave an impact
+    text: "### Hey I’m Alrik. \U0001F44B\n\nI’m a passionate developer fueled by curiosity and a love for technology.
+I hold a Master’s degree in Computer Science from the University of Southern California and am deeply immersed in the world of Computer Science.
+My expertise lies at the intersection of Software Development, Machine Learning, Data Engineering, and Analytics, where I thrive on building impactful, practical solutions to complex problems.\n\n\n\n"
     media:
       type: ImageBlock
       url: /images/about.jpg